 - 4 months after diagnosis, she read Wheat Belly by Dr. William Davis.
 She then cut all grains and sugars from her diet.
 She was able to live insulin-free for 18 months.
 They call this the honeymoon phase that often happens to newly diagnosed diabetics, but it usually only lasts a couple of weeks.
 Her doctors had never heard of the phase lasting that long before.

 - Caroline is now back on a small amount of insulin, and finds that combining that with a nutritious, low-carb, primal diet, she is able to keep her blood sugar and her health stable.

 - She also focuses on non-toxic living, stress management, saying no, and prioritizing self-care.
 Learning that self-care wasn’t selfish was a huge part of her personal healing story.
 Resource Article: Ways I Emotionally Support My Autoimmune Disease.

-- Caroline is the voice behind the Flourish and podcast.
+- Caroline is the voice behind the the website, Flourish Living (formerly Colorful Eats).
 She is also the author of the cookbook, The All-American Paleo Table.
 And she does nutrition consulting, specializing in a holistic health approach to diabetes.